-Today I am sharing the progress on the new pillowcase of the flower basket with a blue ribbon.
+The progress on the flower basket pillowcase with a blue ribbon has been gradual.
 In my last post about this guy, we had just finished with the majority of the satin stitching on the blossoms.
-The basket line work and the blue ribbon are also complete.
-Beginning with the right side and working to the left, the vines and leaves have only just begun.
+The basket line work and the blue ribbon were also complete.
+Beginning with the right side and working to the left, the vines and leaves had only just begun.

 Embroidering a new pillow case in the evenings.
 It is a “Flower Basket” pattern from one of my many iron-on patterns purchased over the years from (Aunt Martha’s).
 I love the way this one has a little ribbon tied to the basket handle.